pellepl/arcadehid/README.md

 def pin5 = LEFT_CTRL LEFT_ALT DELETE
 ```

-For certain definitions, numerators and accelerators are possible.
+For certain definitions, numerators are possible.
+A numerators normally tells how much to move something, e.g. a mouse or joystick.
+In addition, all numerators can have accelerators, meaning the control will move more and more over time.
 A numerator ```<num>``` is defined as  ```(ACC)[(+)|-][1..127]```.

 ```